AgenaTrader/AgenaIndicator-documentation/sources/indicators_oscillators.md

 ##Relative Spread Strength (RSS)
 ### Description
-The Relative Spread Strength Indicator was developed in 2006 and calculates the value of the RSI based on the difference of two SMAs.
+The Relative Spread Strength Indicator was developed in 2006.
+It uses the difference of two SMAs to calculates the value of the RSI.

 ### Interpretation
 Values above 70 and below 30 mean that the price has the potential of turning.
 Trades should not be entered into at these points.
 When it comes to extreme values, you might want to check smaller timeframes for clearer trading signals.